rahul-thakoor/kws/network_addressing/Network Addressing.md

 ![unicast](images/unicast.png)
 Unicast refers to one-to-one communication, that is the information flows from one point(sender) to exactly one point(receiver) in the network.
 Each point has a unique address in the network.
 A simple analogy is when you send an sms to a friend.

 Unicast is the predominant form of transmission in most networks.
-Popular application protocols such as http, ftp and smtp use unicast transmission.
+Popular application protocols such as HTTP, FTP and SMTP use unicast transmission.

 ## Broadcast
 ![broadcast](images/broadcast.png)